 - Do the reading for the course (or at least what the assignment is on) and have some idea of what the reference you include say.
 Obviously for assignments you need to have some idea of what you’re talking about and use relevant information for that assignment.

-- And finally, if you are going to pull an all-nighter: sneak snacks in as sustenance is important for the long night you’ll have ahead of you.
+- And finally, if you are going to pull an all-nighter: make sure you’ve got snacks and water – as sustenance is important for the long night you will have ahead of you.
 Take blankets and a couple of pillows, it doesn’t hurt to get comfortable.

 By Beth Clark